Accounting and tax

 Legal and compliance considerations

 - As of 2014, a Hong Kong business is required to have at least one director who is a natural person.
 A corporate director can no longer be the sole director of a company.
-If required, Healy Consultants will be pleased to provide your firm with a professional nominee director.
+If required, Healy Consultants will be please to provide your firm with a professional nominee director.
 Our fee amounts to US$1,950 per annum;

 - Recruitment of foreign labour requires the employer to justify that the locals have not been denied the work opportunity.
-Furthermore, the foreign employee is expected to prove the he/she possesses the credentials relevant to the position;
+Furthermore, the foreign employee is expected to prove that he/she possesses the credentials relevant to the position;

 Licensing in Hong Kong